There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

-Molly Bloom (Jessica Chastain) had a tough father growing up.
-Her father, Larry Bloom (Kevin Costner), pushed her to the absolute limit in every aspect of her life.
+Molly Bloom (Jessica Chastain) had a tough childhood.
+Her father Larry Bloom (Kevin Costner) pushed her to the absolute limit in every aspect of her life.
 He did this so that Molly never felt disadvantaged by being a girl in a male dominated world.
-He pushed her hard in school and pushed her harder in skiing.
-It was a tough childhood but it brought her to the Olympics where she would ski for the United States.
-She was a great skier but an unfortunate accident caused her to fall while the whole world was watching and it did permanent damage to her spine.
+He pushed her hard in school and he pushed her even harder in skiing.
+It was a tough childhood, but it brought her to the Olympics, where she would ski for the United States.
+She was a great skier, but an unfortunate accident caused her to fall while the whole world was watching, and it did permanent damage to her spine.

 Molly tries to find her new place in the world and finds herself working for a shady man named Dean Keith (Jeremy Strong).
 Dean takes a liking to Molly and decides to give her a side job as a hostess for a high-stakes poker night.
 Molly quickly becomes obsessed with the game and the boost in her income.
-She has no interest in playing, but soon finds herself running a more exclusive, higher stakes poker night.
-She has built quite the reputation and has caught the attention of the FBI, who arrest her for illegal gambling.
-Molly ran a clean game but could be facing serious jail time if she is found guilty, so she seeks the help of a reputable lawyer, named Charlie Jaffey (Idris Elba), to prove her innocence.
+She has no interest in playing, but she soon finds herself running a very exclusive, high-stakes poker night of her own.
+Unfortunately, with her great success has come unwanted attention from the FBI, and it could result in her facing serious jail time.

 The Pros & Cons